Terms and Conditions

 Quill Inc. staff, contractors, or affiliates may not use client-uploaded content for internal demonstrations, training materials, or marketing purposes without the client’s prior written consent.
 This includes use in presentations, sample assets, mockups, or public-facing documentation.

 The Platform allows users to create, manage, and distribute podcasts, publish tracking links, and access analytics and marketing tools.
-While Quill Inc. provides the infrastructure, the content uploaded by users - including podcasts, metadata, and linked content - remains their responsibility.
+While Quill Inc. provides the infrastructure, the content uploaded by users, including podcasts, metadata, and linked content, remains their responsibility.

 The following organizations may link to our Platform without prior written approval: